What Do Adon Olam and ס"ט Mean ?

 He has a number of notes in the new edition of R. Elijah Bahur’s Tishbi.
 Dan Rabinowitz wrote about this edition here.
 After seeing what R. Mazuz wrote about the proper way to pronounce the Kaddish (see Or Torah (5750), pp. 747, 875), I abandoned my practice of Yitgadel and returned to the the time-honored Yitgadal.
 See Dan Rabinowitz’ review of the evidence, here.

-Unless I missed something, I didn’t see any of the gay advocates mention R. Hayyim Vital’s assertion that when drunk, R. Israel Najara would engage in homosexual behavior.
+Unless I missed something, I didn’t see any of the gay advocates mention that R. Hayyim Vital recorded the accusation of a dybbuk that when drunk, R. Israel Najara would engage in homosexual behavior.
 This passage was censored in a recent publication, as noted by Dan Rabinowitz.
 See here.

 Recently, one of the students, R. Ovadiah Hen, published the book Ha-Ketav ve-ha-Mikhtav which attempts to bring this to the Torah world.
 One interesting thing he notes is that one should not write עיין ברמב"ם.
 Instead, one should write